tokkonopapa/WordPress-IP-Geo-Block/README.md

 and also includes IP2Location open source libraries available from
     [IP2Location][IP2Loc].

-And also thanks for providing these great services and REST APIs for free.
+Also thanks for providing the following great services and REST APIs for free.

     Provider                               | Supported type | Licence
     ---------------------------------------|----------------|--------